iric-soft/epcy/README.rst

 Introduction:
 -------------

-This tool was developed to Evaluate Predictive CapabilitY of each feature to become a biomarker candidates.
+This tool was developed to Evaluate Predictive CapabilitY of each gene (feature) to become a predictive (bio)marker candidates.
+Documentation is available via Read the Docs.

 -------------
 Requirements: